Non-Timber Forest Products

 - Know the land ownership.

 - Respect the land and others using it.
-Follow the Generally Allowed Uses requirements when harvesting.
+Follow the Generally Allowed Uses (PDF) requirements when harvesting.

 - Obtain and carry the proper permit.